jodur/imagesdirectory-camera/README.md

 # Imagedirectory
-Homeassistant custom component for serveral operations on snapshots images and display the images in a **native homeassistant camera** entity.
+Homeassistant custom component for serveral operations on snapshots images and display the images in a **homeassistant camera** entity.

 Supported operations:
 - compose an animated GIF or MP4 of selected snapshot (PNG, JPEG)